 It can be difficult to provide a proper estimate on a server’s price because it can vary based on many factors.
 Typically, there are a few factors that determine the server cost.

-The end user count will be a necessity and help guide the conversation around server specifications and licensing.
+The end user count will also be a necessity and help guide the conversation around server specifications and licensing.

 Server Cost Components

-The first main part of a server is the case.
+The first main part of a business server is the case.
 This is determined by the physical space you will be placing the server in.
 You will want to choose between a tower, a rack or a blade server.

 The next part of a server is the CPU or Processor.
 This will determine the processing power of this machine.